Citation, DOI, disclosures and article data

 CT is the modality of choice.
 Review of airway obstruction includes evaluation of edema, hematoma, foreign body or displaced fractures.

 Treatment and prognosis

 The key goals of management are:

 - restoring function to larynx: voice quality

-- Patients who are uncooperative or unstable and may not be in the normal anatomical position on the CT scanner.
-Often useful to use a 3D workstation to facilitate proper review of soft tissue injuries to the true cord versus false cord, and position of the cricoid cartilages.
+- Uncooperative or unstable patients may not be in the normal anatomical position on the CT scanner.
+Often useful to use a 3D workstation to facilitate proper review of soft tissue injuries to the true cords versus the false cords, and position of the cricoid cartilages.

-- CT is advantageous over laryngoscopy and clinical exam for:
+- CT is superior to laryngoscopy and clinical exam for:

 - detection of cartilage fractures

 - evaluation of the subglottic and anterior commissure regions which are poorly visualized on endoscopy